firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-64/2019-02-19-due-by-the-end-of-the-week.md

 Derek gives me the kind of I’m-better-than-you glance I see more often in the cafeteria from the meaner girls on my cheer squad. "_Hey._" Same tone, too.

-We should exchange numbers or something ... maybe meet up later and brainstorm?"
+"We should exchange numbers or something ... maybe meet up later and brainstorm?"

 "_Mmhmm_" Then, just as smug as any mean girl: "Can you even _begin_ to answer the project’s question without any assistance?"